 ColonyBorn is a 3D spaceship flight game for android phones that is in development.
 Fly through corridors and fight against the invasion.
 There will be single player and multiplayer.
 While in development, an early release version will be updated and available for download here.
 Thank you for coming by and we look forward to bringing you an action packed gaming adventure.

 Below is a tutorial video (no audio).
 There are several control options in ColonyBorn and this only shows one setting.
 You can change the control options in the settings menu.
 The settings for this video are:

 Movement: Joystick at Touch

 The controls make use of your phone’s ability to sense rotation.
 There are strafe controls on-screen too so you have full six degrees of freedom.
-I plan to add VR support and multiplayer in the future.
-There are currently three levels.
+There are currently three single-player levels.
 In the first level you must find and destroy a boss enemy ship.
 The second level has several warp tunnels that form puzzles you must navigate.
 The third level has large rotating rooms that you have to navigate to retrieve power cells.